 Money changers will not be able to/refuse to exchange more than USD 100.
 The currency exchange in the Imam Khomeini International Airport only exchanges USD 100 per person.

 The exchange rate at the time of my visit was USD 1 = IRR 33,000.
 Locals interchangeably quote rial and toman the older, discontinued currency.
 Just multiply the quoted toman amount to x10,000 to get the value in rial.
-I’ve been told that times are now rougher for Iranians making the exchange rate for the dollar or euros must probably be astronomical in favor or foreign currencies.
+I’ve been told that times are now harder for Iranians due to the resumption of US sanctions, so exchange rates must be astronomical.

 People were willing to accept dollars.
 I used US dollars in restaurants, shops, even taxis.
 Just ask if you can pay in dollars instead of rial.
 The worst they can say is no.